jgaa/darkspeak/README.md

 - Proxy service (allow darkspeak on several devices simultaneously with the same ID)
 - Nice looking graphical interface on Linux, OS/X and Windows
 - Android version
+- IOS version
 - Groups (like in Skype - several participants in one chat)

-# Encahcements over the original Tor Chat
+# Enhancements over the original Tor Chat

 Dark Speak will remain backwards compatible with the original Tor Chat protocol.
 However, it will implement some extra guards to protect the